Electric bike sales volume Japan 2010-2019

 What makes e-bikes popular?

-The most common type among Japanese cyclists was the so called mamachari, which can be loosely translated as 'granny’s bike'.
+The most common type among Japanese cyclists was the so-called mamachari, which can be loosely translated as 'granny’s bike'.
 A mamachari is a general utility bicycle, particularly popular among housewives and students commuting to school or running daily errands.
-As of 2019, e-bikes were the third most popular bicycle type, with almost 10 percent of bicycle owners in Japan opting for the motorized version.
+In 2023, e-bikes were the second-most newly sold bicycle type.

-When electric power assist bicycles were introduced to the Japanese market, the main target group were the elderly, who benefitted from having to use less physical strength to navigate their daily life on a bicycle.
-In recent years, however, parents of preschool children have come to rely increasingly on the practicality of e-bikes when taking their kids to day-care facilities.
-Generally speaking, the main benefit of motorized bicycles, such as pedelecs, is the convenience they add to everyday life, like running errands or commuting, according to e-bike owners in Japan.
+When electric power-assist bicycles were introduced to the Japanese market, the main target group was the elderly, who benefitted from having to use less physical strength to navigate their daily life on a bicycle.
+In recent years, however, parents of preschool children have come to rely increasingly on the practicality of e-bikes when taking their kids to daycare facilities.
+Generally speaking, the main benefit of motorized bicycles, such as pedelecs, is the convenience they add to everyday life, like running errands or commuting.

 What are the risks of electric bicycles?

 E-bikes tend to be heavier and, due to their built-in electric motor, also faster than the average bicycle.
 Such factors can contribute to a heightened risk of road accidents.
-However, the number of accidents involving motorized bicycles decreased from over 25 thousand in 2010 to under eight thousand cases in 2019.
-While the majority of overall bicycle accidents were caused by road users being negligent towards the traffic situation, another common reason for (near) accidents was the usage of mobile phones, headphones, or umbrellas while riding a bike.
+However, the number of accidents caused by motorized bicycles decreased from over 23.14 thousand in 2011 to roughly six thousand cases in 2023.
+The majority of overall bicycle accidents were caused by road users being negligent towards the traffic situation.
+Another common reason for accidents and close calls with children was the usage of mobile phones, headphones, or umbrellas while riding a bike.